dawid-sz/portfolio/README.md

 - rewriting the whole code with new knowledge
 - adjusting the style for mobile view
 - linking properly my pages

+29.07.2024
+- rebuilding the whole portfolio with bootstrap
+- seting up html with boostrap classes
+- defining variables for colors
+- adjusting css for about-me section
+- creating the projects section